 Mike Hermann, Tall Man Toys & Comics

 Tall Man Toys & Comics is one of the largest Funko Pop! dealers in the Southeast, and Mike (center) is always adding more for you to add to your collection.
 Plus, they host fun events to meet celebs!

 Find the store in the Candy Factory Building near World's Fair Park.

 Parker Davis & Bryce Wylie, William & Wylie

 William & Wylie Custom Menswear is known for tailored clothing, and they also carry accessories, denim, and other clothes so you can look your best.
 Parker and Bryce have a mission to properly fit all of Knoxville, so ask about their classic custom pieces.

-You'll find this special spot just off Gay Street.
+You'll find this special spot on Jackson Ave.